World Darts Championship schedule and order of play

 World Darts Championship: Michael Smith says he doesn’t want to be ‘former world champion’

-Teenage sensation Luke Littler returns to the stage at the World Darts Championship on Saturday evening as he faces a clash of the generations against Raymond van Barneveld.
+Teenage sensation Luke Littler returns to the stage at the World Darts Championship on Monday as he faces Brendan Dolan for a place in the last four.

-Van Barneveld claimed his fifth world title back in 2007, three weeks before Littler was born, but they will do battle at Alexandra Palace for a place in the last 16 in the second game of the evening session, after Gary Anderson – who lashed out at the press for overhyping the 16-year-old – faces Brendan Dolan to kick things off.
+Littler’s latest victim was Raymond van Barneveld, a legend of the game who claimed his fifth world title back in 2007, three weeks before Littler was born.
+But he was blown away at Alexandra Palace as Littler stormed into the quarter-finals.

 Here’s everything you need to know, and get all the latest darts betting sites offers here.